 The Shasta Viaduct Project, currently under temporary suspension, will replace a bridge that has ended its usable life.
 This structure is unique.
 By the end of 2017, a 1 ½ inch lateral deflection (movement) at the crown of the arches was observed during construction.
 On January 5, 2018 Caltrans stopped all operations at the site to conduct a design review.
 Currently, Caltrans does not have a set date to resume work.
 It may take several weeks until a new direction is decided and full construction operations resume.
 We’ll update when construction resumes.

 West of Red Bluff.
 Realignment project between post mile 36.05 and 40.44 in Humboldt County (west of Dinsmore).
 Full highway closures have been suspended until April 1, 2018.
 Instead, one lane closures.
 Motorists can expect up to 30 minute delays under one-way traffic control/traffic signal, Monday - Sunday.

 STATE ROUTE 70

-EAST OF TWAIN: Temporary traffic signal for one-way traffic control installed on SR 70 just east of Twain.
+East of Twain - Temporary traffic signal for one-way traffic control.
 The signal is in place while storm damage repair to the retaining wall is completed.
-The work will continue through November and possibly into 2018.
+This project is ongoing.